CaptainRich/Basic_Python/Async_Stuff/README.md

 **future.py** - an example illustrating the 'future' concept'.
 **generator.py** - an example of an asynchronous generator'.
 **queues.py** - an example of asynchronous queues with producer/consumer patterns.
+**subprocessA.py** - an example of an asynchronous subprocess, won't run in a Powershell terminal.
 **tasks.py** - an example illustrating asynchronous coroutine tasks'.